thomasahle/ziplm/README.md

 # ziplm

-Beam search is a common way of improving the quality of poor quality language models.
+Beam search is a common way of improving the quality of poor-quality language models.
 The ZipLM is a "Useless but mildly interesting language model using compressors built-in to Python."
 If we try to sample a sentence after training on The Great Gatsby: